Bella Thorne Shows Off Derriere In Black And White Striped Swimsuit Just Before ‘Famous In Love’ Finale

 “Will there be a third season?
 I will miss Bella… so gorgeous,” another fan asked.

-Episodes of Famous in Love air on Freeform but can also be viewed on in their entirety on both Freeform.com and the streaming service, Hulu.
+Episodes of Famous in Love air on Freeform but can also be viewed in their entirety on both Freeform.com and the streaming service Hulu.

 Fans of the show will just have to wish, hope, and pray that the show will be renewed.
 But for now, we will just have to sit back and wait.